Skip to main content

 • Made the child support scheme fairer by implementing legislation to improve the timely collection of child support owed to parents – who are overwhelmingly women – and help prevent future debt among low-income parents.
 The Government is building the evidence base for longer term improvements, looking at issues like noncompliance as a means of financial abuse, whether the child support formula reflects the current costs of raising children in Australia, and what can be done to support parents where private collect arrangements have broken down.

-• Announced the abolishing of the ParentsNext Program and the development of a replacement voluntary program to be introduced on 1 November 2024.
+• Announced the abolishing of the ParentsNext Program and the development of a replacement voluntary program was introduced on 1 November 2024.
 As a first step, compulsory aspects of ParentsNext were paused from 5 May 2023.

 • Improved transparency and reporting on the gender pay gap, passing legislation to give effect to a range of recommendations from the Workplace Gender Equality Act 2012 Review, including to publish gender pay gaps of employers with 100 or more workers – these were reported for the first time on 27 February 2024.